VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Our VeriFuzzy scheme

 \subsection{Verify}

-Receiving the result set $R$, auxiliary proof set $AP$, ciphertext digests set $D$, and ciphertext set $E$, the smart contract verifies the correctness and completeness of the search results.
+Upon receiving the result set $R$, the auxiliary proof set $AP$, the ciphertext digests set $D$, and the ciphertext set $E$, the smart contract verifies the correctness and completeness of the search results.
 The design not only accomplishes \textbf{G2} but also achieves the super-linear verification efficiency in \textbf{G3}.

 Specially, first, verification of result correctness.
-Given a result set R, comprising r search results denoted as $R=\{path(leaf_0 ) ,\cdots,path(leaf_r )\}$, and the corresponding encrypted files $E=\{c_0 ,\cdots,c_r\}$ retrieved from the cloud server, the contract recomputes the digests set for each leaf node suffix and compares them against the search-derived set $D=\{d_0,d_1,\cdots,d_r\}$, verifying whether the equation $D'=D$ holds.
+Given a result set R, comprising r search results denoted as $R=\{path(leaf_0 ) ,\cdots,path(leaf_r )\}$, and the corresponding encrypted files $E=\{c_0 ,\cdots,c_r\}$ retrieved from the cloud server, the contract recomputes the digests set

+for each leaf node suffix and compares them against the search-derived set $D=\{d_0,d_1,\cdots,d_r\}$, verifying whether the equation $D'=D$ holds.
 The comparison outcome serves as evidence for the tampering status of the stored records.
 Secondly, verification of Result Integrity.
 Upon correct verification, the verify contract uses $AP$ to build a search binary tree via node path encoding and matching.
 It checks if non-leaf terminal node search results are 0; if yes, it negates child node matches, skipping downward search and passing verification.
 Otherwise, non-zero results imply incomplete ciphertext retrieval, missing potential matches.
 If all verifications succeed, the smart contract returns 1 to the user, and the cloud server provides the ciphertext data.